KonstantinosKaratzidis/ActivePlant/README.md

-This repository contains the source code for the project created during the summer of 2020 as part of the Protopaja (Protytype Workshop) course at Aalto University, Finland.
+This repository contains the source code for the project created during the summer of 2020 as part of the Protopaja (Prototype Workshop) course at Aalto University, Finland.

 ## The project